streamich/ci-scripts/README.md

 ## Variables

 `ci-scripts` pre-generates and normalizes across CI runners commonly used environment variables.
-The convetion is to use all upper case letters for global variables.
+The convetion is to use all upper case letters for "global" variables.

 - [`BUILD_BRANCH`](#build_branch-variable)